Visiting a loved one in assisted living can be a fun, enjoyable experience for both of you.

 Reminisce about the past

 Looking through old photos or home videos can be a fun way to spend a visit together.
 Bring along a photo album, either physical or digital, to share.
-You may also bring music they once enjoyed or favorite movies to watch together.
+You may also bring music they enjoy or favorite movies to watch together.

 Play a game together